Socio-cultural Anthropology documents and interprets the diversity and similarity in the ways people live across the modern world.

 Archaeology graduates have careers in many fields.
 Some continue archaeological research, attached either to universities or other institutions.
 Many graduates use the skills they have gained in related fields, such as in museums, Aboriginal Affairs, Urban and Environmental planning, High School teaching, Library and Archival management, or mining or tourism ventures.
 Many graduates have lucrative careers in the protection of archaeological heritage, and the implementation of planning protective legislation has created new opportunities.
 Today archaeologists are employed in every environmental impact assessment that accompanies development in Australia; they are on the staff of Commonwealth and State heritage agencies, such as the Australian Heritage Commission, and they also work with the National Parks and Wildlife Services or as independent consultants.
 Graduates in archaeology have many different and successful careers.

-For more information on undergraduate archaeology courses visit Study@ANU: Archaeology Major
+For more information on undergraduate archaeology courses see Archaeology Major on Programs and Courses.

 Biological Anthropology is the branch of anthropology that focuses on the evolutionary and biological aspects: Homo sapiens as a species – human populations as varied and dynamically changing sets of biological individuals, adaptable but also vulnerable to ever-changing circumstances.
 All undergraduate courses in biological anthropology can be counted towards either a BA or a BSc degree.